adambard/learnxinyminutes-docs/solidity.html.markdown

     // Fallback function
     // The fallback function is called if none of the other functions matches the given function identifier.
-    // It is often meant to be called when invalid data is sent or ether without data.
+    // Typically, called when invalid data is sent to the contract or ether without data.
     // Added so that ether sent to this contract is reverted if the contract fails
     // otherwise, the sender loses their money; you should add this in most contracts function () { throw; }